Cerebral Palsy and Epidural Hematoma

 Epidural Hematoma Prognosis

 Epidural hematoma is a life-threatening condition and if not treated in a timely manner, it can be fatal.
-If treatment begins in time, the long-term outlook will depend on the patient’s Pediatric Glasgow Coma Scale (PGCS), which works as an early predictor to see what, if any, future problems may manifest.

 The Centers for Disease Control and Prevention (CDC) states that 29% of infant deaths occur due to head trauma, but this will depend on how severe the trauma is.
 Other long-term issues may include seizures, cortical blindness, and migraines.